Top 10 reasons to visit Edinburgh this autumn

 August may be a key month for many of Edinburgh's festivals, however the autumn months also have their fair share!

-Celebrate the best of oral traditions and cultural diversity at the Scottish International Storytelling Festival from the 21st – 31st October.
-Or, if you’re into café culture, you can stimulate your senses at the Edinburgh Coffee Festival, taking place on 1st October.
+Celebrate the best of oral traditions and cultural diversity at the Scottish International Storytelling Festival from the 20–31 October.
+Or, if gin is your thing, you can stimulate your senses at the Gin Festival, taking place on from 6-8 October, or for vegans or those looking to explore vegan food, there's the Scottish Vegan Festival on 22 October.